djalbat/occam-unicode/README.md

 http://localhost:8888

+Click on any of the links to see the corresponding collection.
+The Unicode picker is also present in the header.

 The source for the example can be found in the `src/example.js` file and corresponding `src/example` folder.
 You are encouraged to try the example whilst reading what follows.
 You can rebuild it on the fly with the following command:

     npm run watch-debug